top of page

 Have breakfast with friends at the hotel and then grab your shades and sunscreen; we’ve got a boat to catch.

-By mid-morning, we’ll be cruising north from the docks at Agios Nikolaos along the hilly coastline.
-You’ll get up close and personal with the sunken city of Olous, which archaeologists believe was submerged way back in the second century by an earthquake.
-Eventually, we’ll wind up on the rocky shores of an Island, where we’ll explore ancient ruins that have withstood the test of time.
+By mid-morning, we’ll be heading north from the docks at Agios Nikolaos hugging rugged, rocky coastlines on a traditional Cretan caique.
+You’ll cruise past the sunken city of Olous (which archaeologists believe was submerged back in the second century by an earthquake) before winding up on the rocky shores of an ancient fortressed island to explore ruins that have withstood the test of time.

 We’ll cruise back through the bay for a barbeque in paradise before diving into the oh-so-blue waters off Kolokytha Beach.
 After a day at sea, hit the town with your new friends.